Testing turbulent closure models with convection simulations: Introduction

 A promising approach to the problem is to validate or calibrate the turbulent closure models by comparing their results with direct numerical simulations.
 However, fairly little has been done to accomplish this in the astrophysical context.
 This is especially true for closures dealing with turbulent convection \citep[see, however,][]{GOMS10}.

 In this paper we build upon previous studies where simple analytical closure models were compared with simulations of forced or magnetorotationally excited turbulence in fully periodic systems \citep{KB08,LKKBL09,SKKL09}.
 Here we extend this work to turbulent convection in unstratified Rayleigh--B{\'e}nard setups, drawing insights especially from the results of \cite{SBKM11,SRKMB12} (hereafter S12a and S12b) where closure parameters were extracted from forced turbulence simulations.
 Our aim is to compare three-dimensional direct numerical simulations (DNS) with the closure model for convection put forward by \cite{GOMS10} (hereafter GOMS10).
-The bulk of their study is devoted to the derivation and calibration of a closure model for a Boussinesq system.
+This closure is an extension of earlier work related to isothermal magnetohydrodynamic turbulence \citep{O03}.
+The bulk of GOMS10 is devoted to the derivation and calibration of a closure model for a Boussinesq system.
 Results of DNS and experiments of bounded and hence inhomogeneous non-rotating Rayleigh-B{\'e}nard convection are referred to for the purpose of determining the free parameters of the model.
-It was found that in the statistically stationary state, to a certain extent universal constants can be extracted which moreover coincide partly with those from a corresponding study of the very different situation of shear flows, see \cite{GO05}.
+They found that in the statistically stationary state, to a certain extent universal constants can be extracted which moreover coincide partly with those from a corresponding study of the very different situation of shear flows, see \cite{GO05}.

 Similarly, an additional free parameter of the closure for {\em homogeneous} non-rotating Rayleigh--B{\'e}nard convection was estimated on the basis of DNS results where its universality turned out to be limited by the destabilization of the fluctuations in shallow computational domains.
 The predictions of the closure model for the same setup, but with rotation included, were set into relation of previous analytical results.
 However, no direct comparison with corresponding DNS results was performed, in particular, there was no independent calibration of the model parameters.